pranjalshrivastava/chat-bot/backend/data/nlu.md

 ## intent:share_problems
 - i had a bad day at work
+- i had a bad day at work yesterday
 - i have problems at home
 - i got in trouble
 - i am okay overall, but somewhat worried